flaxmans/CompBio_on_git/Assignments/08_Independent_Project_Step1.md

             + an easy to follow structure,
             + nice formatting,
             + proper spelling and grammar, etc.
         b.
-Create a 5-minute PowerPoint presentation that you will deliver to classmates on Tuesday, 4/16.
+Create a **5-minute PowerPoint presentation** that you will deliver to classmates on Tuesday, 4/16.
 Please bring your computer to class on 4/16 AND also email your presentation to Sam by 11:59 p.m. on Monday, 4/15.
+A [suggested template is available in the Assignments directory](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/08_Suggested_Presentation_Template.pptx) of Sam's repo.

 <hr>